villeneuvelab/vlpp/README.md

 # Villeneuve Laboratory PET Pipeline (VLPP)

-VLPP is an open-source software for analyzing PET images combined with freesurfer output from MRI.
+VLPP is an open-source software for analyzing PET images combined with freesurfer.

 VLPP is builded with the [Nextflow framework][nextflow] which enables scalable and reproducible scientific workflows.